 Go For Broke (September 22, 1951)

-Released September 22, 1951: The true story of the 442nd Regimental Combat Team was created in 1943 by special Presidential order, composed entirely of Japanese-Americans that wanted to fight for America during WWII.
+Released September 22, 1951: (running time 1 hour and 31 minutes) The true story of the 442nd Regimental Combat Team, the most decorated regiment in history, created in 1943 by special Presidential order.

 Directed by Robert Pirosh